 Paul Mellon Centre London x The Sunderland Collection

-The partnership is centred around a hang of works by Fathi Hassan, which together with related programming unfolds across the Centre’s premises in an exploration of history, cartography, memory, displacement, and colonialism.
+The partnership is centred around a hang of works by Fathi Hassan, which unfolds across the Centre’s premises in an exploration of history, cartography, memory, displacement, and colonialism.

 Curated by Beth Greenacre of The Sunderland Collection Art Programme, the hang reflects a shared commitment of both The Sunderland Collection and the Paul Mellon Centre to bring together contemporary artistic practice and historical research.